Prof. Justin Sirignano

 - "Mean Field Analysis of Neural Networks: A Central Limit Theorem" (with K. Spiliopoulos).
 Stochastic Processes and their Applications, 2019.

 - "Deep Learning Closure of the Navier-Stokes Equations for Transitional Flows" (with J. F. MacArt and M. Panesi).
-Proceedings of AIAA Scitech and Invited Revision at the AIAA Journal, 2022.
+AIAA Journal, 2023.

 - "Continuous-time stochastic gradient descent for optimizing over the stationary distribution of stochastic differential equations" (with Ziheng Wang).
-Minor Revision at Mathematical Finance. arXiv: 2202.06637, 2022.
+Mathematical Finance, 2023.

 - "DPM: A deep learning PDE augmentation method with application to large-eddy simulation" (with J. F. MacArt and J. B. Freund).
 Journal of Computational Physics, 2020.

-- "PDE-constrained Models with Neural Network Terms: Optimization and Global Convergence" (with J. F. MacArt and K. Spiliopoulos). arXiv:2105.08633, Journal of Computational Physics, accepted for publication, 2023.
+- "PDE-constrained Models with Neural Network Terms: Optimization and Global Convergence" (with J. F. MacArt and K. Spiliopoulos).
+Journal of Computational Physics, 2023.

 Courses: Deep Learning, Machine Learning, Partial Differential Equations, Stochastic Models, Financial Mathematics